Ramadi: History

 Ramadi is located in a fertile, irrigated, alluvial plain, within Iraq's Sunni Triangle.
 A settlement already existed in the area when the British explorer Francis Rawdon Chesney passed through in 1836 on a steam-powered boat during an expedition to test the navigability of the Euphrates.
-He described it as a "pretty little town" and noted that the black tents of the Bedouin could be seen along both banks of the river all the way from Ramadi to Falujah.
+He described it as a "pretty little town" and noted that the black tents of the Bedouin could be seen along both banks of the river all the way from Ramadi to Fallujah.
 The modern city was founded in 1869 by Midhat Pasha, the Ottoman Wali (Governor) of Baghdad.
 The Ottomans sought to control the previously nomadic Dulaim tribe in the region as part of a programme of settling the Bedouin tribes of Iraq through the use of land grants, in the belief that this would bind them more closely to the state and make them easier to control.

 Ramadi was described in 1892 as "the most wide awake town in the whole Euphrates valley.
 It has a telegraph office and large government barracks.
 The bazaars are very large and well filled."
 Sir John Bagot Glubb ("Glubb Pasha") was posted there in 1922 "to maintain a rickety floating bridge over the river [Euphrates], carried on boats made of reeds daubed with bitumen", as he put it.
 By this time the Dulaim were mostly settled, though they had not yet fully adopted an urbanised lifestyle.
 Glubb described them as "cultivators along the banks of the Euphrates, watering their wheat, barley and date palms by kerids, or water lifts worked by horses.
 Yet they had but recently settled, and still lived in black goat-hair tents."
-A British military handbook published during World War I noted that "some European travellers have found the inhabitants of Rumadiyah [Ramadi] inclined to fanaticism".
+A British military handbook published during World War I noted that "some European travellers have found the inhabitants of Rumadiyah [Ramadi] inclined to religious fanaticism".